-ONE FORTY WEST is a high-rise building that is being built on the site of the University’s former AfE tower and is part of the Senckenberg Quartier Frankfurt am Main (Senckenberg Quarter Frankfurt).
-The Senckenberg Quartier was designed by the Frankfurt architects Cyrus Moser.
+ONE FORTY WEST is a high-rise building that is being built on the site of the University’s former AfE Tower and is part of the Senckenberg Quartier Frankfurt am Main (Senckenberg Quarter Frankfurt).
+The Senckenberg Quartier was designed by cyrus moser architekten from Frankfurt.
+The Ippolito Fleitz Group also shapes the design of ONE FORTY WEST: the interior designers designed the floor plans and the basic furnishings of the apartments.

-The construction costs for ONE FORTY WEST amount to approx. 279 million euros.
-On a total of 41 upper floors 52,000 square meters (559,723 square feet) of space for apartments and a 4-star (plus) hotel.
-The hotel is operated in the lower part of the tower under the brand Meliá and has 430 rooms.
+The construction costs for ONE FORTY WEST amount to approximately 279 million euros.
+A total of 52,000 square meters of residential space and a 4-star (plus) hotel will be built on 41 upper floors.
+The hotel will be built in the lower part of the high-rise up to the 23rd floor and will operate under the brand name Meliá (originally the hotel was to be accommodated on fewer floors, but the space for the hotel has meanwhile been expanded).
 On the 16th floor, a publicly accessible restaurant provides an unobstructed panoramic view of the Westend and the Frankfurt skyline.
+The apartments are between 50 and 137 square meters in size.
+The units feature balconies with views of the CBD skyline and/or the Taunus.
+In total, balconies with a total length of almost 3 kilometers were built around the tower.

-In addition to the 140-meter-tall ONE FORTY WEST, further buildings form part of the quarter: another high-rise building (99 West), a six-storey office building (21West), a two-storey day care center for ABG Frankfurt Holding and an underground car park.
+In addition to the ONE FORTY WEST tower, further buildings form part of the quarter: another high-rise building (NINTY NINE WEST), a six-storey office building (21West), a two-storey day care center for ABG Frankfurt Holding and an underground car park.

 Following the guiding principle of an open-plan neighborhood, the public footpath relationships provided for in the development plan were taken up and continued into the neighborhood.
 Oriented towards Robert Mayer Street and the Senckenberg Museum, a central, public district square with a high quality of stay is being built.
 The car development of the district takes place exclusively from the Senckenberganlage, so that through traffic for the adjacent residential areas is avoided.